-A bail bondsman, bondsperson, bail agent, and bond agent are all names used for a person who is licensed by the Washington Department of Insurance to sell surety bonds and is authorized to conduct business in the State of Washington.
+A surety bond is an agreement made between a person and a bondsman.
+In the State of Washington, a bail bondsman, bondsperson, bail agent, and bond agent are all names used for a person who is licensed by the Washington Department of Insurance to sell surety bonds and is authorized to conduct business in the state.
 He or she is an agent for an insurance company that sells surety bonds.
-A surety bond is an agreement made between a person and a bondsman.
 The bondsman agrees to post the necessary bond so the defendant can be released from jail.
 This agreement is backed by an insurance company contract signed by the person and the bondsman on behalf of the insurance company.
 There has to be enough cash or collateral to cover the full amount of the bond in case the defendant misses his or her court date.
 Only a person who has been licensed by the Washington Department of Insurance may post a surety bond.

-A surety bond will cost you a 10 percent of the bond amount, an agent’s fee, and a sheriff’s fee.
-You will not get any of these fees back because they are nonrefundable regardless of the guilt or innocence of the defendant and are fully earned upon the posting of the bond.
+A surety bond will typically cost 10% of the bond amount, an agent’s fee, and a sheriff’s fee.
+These fees are nonrefundable regardless of the guilt or innocence of the defendant and are fully earned upon the posting of the bond.

-As a cosigner, you are responsible for ensuring that the defendant attends all court dates relating to the case.
-If the defendant misses a court date, you will be expected to help the bondsman find the defendant and get them back into court right away.
-If the bondsman has to search for or arrest the defendant in order to get him or her back into court, the cosigner must pay the bondsman’s expenses for finding the defendant.
-If the cosigner and bondsman are unable to find the defendant and return him or her to the court within a set amount of time, the cosigner must pay the full amount of the bond in addition to any costs associated with searching for the defendant, as noted above.
+Cosigners are responsible for ensuring that the defendant attends all court dates relating to the case.
+If the defendant misses a court date, cosigners will be expected to help the bondsman find the defendant and get them back into court right away.
+If the bondsman has to find or arrest the defendant to get him or her back into court, the cosigner must pay those expenses.
+If the cosigner and bondsman are unable to find the defendant and return him or her to court in a set amount of time, the cosigner must pay the full bond amount in addition to any associated costs.

-Before signing any contracts or promissory notes, make sure you read through them carefully and be sure that you understand them.
-Ask the bail agent or company, like A-Affordable Bail Bonds, if you have any questions prior to signing these types of documents.
-Always get copies of all documents you sign at the time you sign them.
-In the state of Washington, all bail bond companies are required by state law to supply copies of these documents to the defendant and all cosigners on a bond.
+Before signing any contracts or promissory notes, cosigners should make sure they read through them carefully and understand them.
+They should ask the bail agent or company if they have any questions before signing these types of documents and always get copies of all signed documents at the time of signing them.
+In Washington, all bail bond companies are required by state law to supply copies of these documents to the defendant and all cosigners on a bond.